 Time to Put Sweden on Top of Your 2016 Travel Checklist

 If you consider yourself done with your 2016 Folk Fest travel checklist without the beautiful Kingdom of Sweden in it, you should think again.
-Whether you are planning for a backpacking tour across Europe with your college buddies, preparing for an annual family vacation somewhere up north, or just looking for some peace and quiet with nature, then it is time to put Sweden on top of your list.
+Whether you are planning for a backpacking tour across Europe with your college buddies, preparing for an annual family vacation somewhere up north, or just looking for some peace with nature, then it is time to put Sweden on top of your list.

 Most people prefer going to Sweden during the summer as the season presents a comfortable climate that is neither too warm nor too chilly.
-Hikers and sport fishermen also love the autumn season when leaves of various earthly hues are dancing through the air.
+Hikers and sport anglers also love the autumn season when leaves of various earthly hues are dancing through the air.

 The most common means of transportation to go around Sweden is by car and by train.
 Any travel guide can flawlessly state that the country has a very advanced railway system.
 Further up north, buses are used in areas which are hard to reach by train.